Cinnamon and Kale

 Other healthy vegetable dishes

-• Cauliflower Egg Fried Rice
+Cauliflower Egg Fried Rice

-• Slow cooker sweet potatoes
+• Slow cooker baked sweet potatoes.

-• Roasted Swede
+Roasted Swede

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.